 Tasmania is the hidden gem of Australia that has gained immense popularity in the last few years.
 The island is no longer isolated anymore and is connected to all the major Australian cities.
 Located merely 150 miles away from the Australian mainland, it has plenty of UNESCO world heritage sites and astonishing natural wonders.
 From the rugged peninsula to the exotic beaches, it will let see a plethora of different sites.
 It doesn’t matter if you are visiting it with family or if it’s a solo trip, the island has a lot of things to offer to every Muslim traveler.

 Here are the top 13 things to do in Tasmania:

 Chances are that you are going to commence your journey from Hobart, which is the capital city of the state and one of the oldest Australian cities.
 It has an age-old charm and hosts plenty of 19th century architecture.
-Take a stroll around the city and visit the local market.
+One of the things to do here in this city of Tasmania is to take a stroll around the city and visit the local market.

 When you are already in the capital city, pay its local mosque a visit.
 It has a modern architecture and will let you experience something divine and peaceful in a foreign land.
 You can easily take some time out in the middle of your trip and seek for Allah’s blessings here.